Sikh art: Foreign

 One of the earliest photographers of the Golden Temple in Amritsar was a man by the name of Charles Waterloo Hutchinson, he clicked a photo of the site in 1856, seven years after the fall of the Sikh kingdom.
 However, none of Hutchinson's works are known to have survived till the present-day.
 Prominent photographers and studios who captured Golden Temple and other Sikh sites in the 19th and early 20th centuries with their lens' were Samuel Bourne (1863–65), John Edward Saché (1860s), William Baker (1864–66), James Craddock (1868–70), W. G. Stretton (1870), Baker & Burke (1872), Bourne & Shepherd (1880s–90s), A. Skeen (1900), Hannah P. Adams (1906), Herbert G. Ponting (1906), Underwood & Underwood (1908), Stereo Travel Co.
 (1908), and H. Templar (1910).

 Ethnographic photographs of a Lahori Sikh man were taken by the German ethnologist Andreas Fedor Jagor in the late 1850s.
 Another early pioneer of photographing Sikhs was the Italian-British Felice Beato, whom had been traversing the northern regions of the Indian subcontinent in the aftermath of the Indian Mutiny of 1857.
 Some specimens he portrayed in his photographic works include Akali-Nihangs, Sikh soldiers employed in the colonial military (such as in Hodson's Horse), and various views of the Golden Temple shrine and complex of Amritsar.
 In the 1860s, Colonel Willoughby Wallace Hooper and George Western together took several photographs of Nihangs that may have served in the irregular forces of the Nizam of Hyderabad.
 The Nihangs were popular targets for anthropometric photographs in the 19th century.
 In 1868, the Inspector General of Police in Punjab, George Hutchinson, introduced photography in jails in the region as a way to register criminals.
-In 1861, the Punjab government sent out directives to the commissioners of the divisons to submit photographs of "remarkable tribes" with "photographic likeness", thus many amateur photographers went out to snap photos in an effort to submit them for the project.
+In 1861, the Punjab government sent out directives to the commissioners of the divisions to submit photographs of "remarkable tribes" with "photographic likeness", thus many amateur photographers went out to snap photos in an effort to submit them for the project.
 However, the residents of Amritsar did not get photographed due to difficulties and there already being photographs of Lahoris, with Amritsaris being deemed as similar enough to the Lahoris to not warrant their own photos.
 As a result, for The People of India project, the following photographs of Sikhs, were published between 1868 and 1875: